FinnishCustoms-SuomenTulli/account-register-aggregating-application/index_en.md

 #### Result retention time in the aggregating application
+Results are deleted once they have been retrieved.
 Complete results are retained for at most 24 hours after their completion, during which the results must be retrieved.
-Results are only deleted after the expiry of the aforementioned time limit, not after their retrieval.

 ## <a name="chapter3"></a> 3.
 Information security